etown-blue-team/Otis/README.md

 * Ability to store and load pre-trained networks
 * Support for more data formats
 * Build a better API
-* Try implemented the network into other applications
+* Try implemented the network